 Traveling alternatively in Uzbekistan

-- Come with US dollars, and exchange them on the spot
+Come with US dollars, to be exchanged on the spot

 3000 – 5000 Som for a vegetarian Somsa (filled bun)

 As in Iran, hitchhiking in Uzbekistan is not an usual practice.
 Luckily for us, we came across friendly Uzbeks who did not hesitate to help us!
 On the other hand, when approaching the Great Silk Road Ancient cities (quite touristy places), most drivers were waiting for money… A little explanation in Russian before getting into the car (“dengi niet” or “taxi niet”) was enough to keep the greedy drivers (and the worries) away!

 It would be surprising if you end up being not once invited to an Uzbek home during your trip, as Uzbeks are so warm and hospitable!
 In many ways, the welcome we received reminded us of our Iranian experience, where we were treated like kings (almost) everywhere.
 We even thought about a theory – quite plausible: if hospitality is so present in these countries, maybe there is something to do with the Silk Road legacy!